 By Texas Homesteader ~

-Let’s talk about how saving money oftentimes goes hand-in-had with helping the environment.
+Saving money at mealtime oftentimes goes hand-in-had with helping the environment.
 Hey if I can save money and help the environment at the same time, how could I not be on board with that?

 Of course not every example will work for every family.
 But you’ve got to start somewhere, eh?